 Exercise – Most people don’t know it, but regular exercise is one of the best ways to promote a thicker, healthier beard.
 In fact, the male testosterone hormone has the single biggest effect on facial hair growth.
 So get on down to the gym and start sweating.
 Be sure to include both cardio and weight lifting into your routine.

 Diet – A healthy diet is the key to a healthy beard.
 Stick to nutritious, vitamin-rich foods, including lots of vegetables (especially cruciferous ones).
-Because hair is a protein filament, protein-rich foods have also been shown to boost its growth.
+Because hair is a protein filament, protein-rich foods have also been shown to boost their growth.

 Rest – Too many men overlook the importance of rest.
 Yet plenty of it is essential to all areas of your life.
 It helps regenerate testosterone and improves your ability to give your all at the gym the next day.
 Shoot for between 7 and 9 hours of sleep per night.

 Supplements – As with diet, supplements can help give your body the vitamins and minerals it needs to boost hair growth.
-Everything from iron to vitamin B to vitamin D to magnesium are important to hair growth.
+Everything from iron to vitamin B to vitamin D to magnesium is important to hair growth.
 In fact, deficiency in these vitamins can even play a role in hair loss.
 Don’t be afraid to use supplements if you can’t get the proper levels of these nutrients through your diet.

 It’s also worth noting that there are special facial hair growth supplements on the market.
 Though we believe most men won’t need these, some swear by them.
 The most popular beard supplement is probably Vitabeard.